 So, in addition to listening to that inner voice that tells you when you've had enough, what can you do to make things a little easier on your digestive system?
 How about incorporating some delicious winter spices that can gently stimulate your appetite, aid the digestive process, and help you avoid the aftermath of overindulgence like gas, bloating, and upset stomach.

-- Cinnamon: This sweet and pungent spice is a holiday favorite, and goes well in savory or sweet dishes.
+This sweet and pungent spice is a holiday favorite and goes well in savory or sweet dishes.
 Cinnamon helps to kindle the digestive fire and assist the body in eliminating natural toxins from the GI tract.
 This fragrant spice is also known to support healthy circulation and clear breathing, helping to move excess vata and kapha through the respiratory system.
 Cinnamon is delicious in most desserts, baked sweets, and fruit crumble, but have you ever tried it in a savory soup, kitchari, or chili?
 Such a delicious surprise!
 This holiday season you will have no shortage of opportunities to include an extra spoonful of cinnamon in your favorite recipes!

-- Cardamom: A highly prized aromatic spice, this little flavorful seed has found its way into sweet recipes around the world.
+A highly prized aromatic spice, this little flavorful seed has found its way into sweet recipes around the world.
 Cardamom has a distinctive flavor that is soothing and relaxing, helping to provide a sense of nourishment to the mind as well as the taste buds.
 Similarly, cardamom is excellent for soothing an upset stomach and helping to ease discomfort from bloating or weak digestion.
 Cardamom is said to be highly sattvic and helps regulate the healthy movement of prana through the body.
 If you've never tasted it, add just a pinch to your sweets, a warm glass of milk, or hot spiced chai to bring an exotic flavor.
 In India, the seeds are also chewed as a mouth freshener and post-meal digestive.